Tech500/E220-Remote-Switch/README.md

 Sleep current of 5 uA.
 E220-900T30D third feature is the ability to send a WOR message to wake up the receiving transciver allowing second message; to turn on battery power.

 Transmit current of 620 mA is almost instantaneous at 30dbm to send; up to 200 bytes, before dropping to sleep current.
 Receiving current; for a message, 17.2 mA.
 Current values are from "Ebytes E220-900T30D User Manual".
+Measured Standby current 11.8 mA.
+(E220, Always powered on).
+Ultilizing E220 Sleep Mode, Sleep current (E220, Always on) ranges from .54 uA to 97.33 uA measured!